Cash Conversion Cycle

 For whom is the Cash Conversion Cycle relevant?

-The Cash Conversion Cycle (CCC) has multiple use cases that are of interest to different stakeholders.
-I'll give you a few examples:
+The Cash Conversion Cycle (CCC) has several use cases that are of interest to different stakeholders.
+Let me give you a few examples:

 For entrepreneurs: